cacodcar/cacodcar.github.io/_posts/2020-9-2-Utilizing_Hardware.md

 | Numba  |     10 Billion    |   20.5   |          488          |
 | Cuda   |     10 Billion    |     7    |          1428         |

-By leveraging the thousands of streaming processors on the gpu, we are able to get an incredible speed up in out task.
+By leveraging the thousands of streaming processors on the GPU, we can get an incredible speed up in our task.

-I will show another example of the difference, solving a linear system of 20,000 variables in numpy(CPU) and in cupy(GPU).
-We will see a massive difference in performance between using fp32 (float) and fp64 (double).
-This is due to the physical harware having more fp32 alu cores.
+I will show another example of the difference, solving a linear system of 20,000 variables in NumPy(CPU) and cupy(GPU).
+We will see a massive difference in performance between fp32 (float) and fp64 (double).
+This is due to the physical hardware having more fp32 alu cores.

 | Method     |  Size | Time (s) |
 |------------|:-----:|:--------:|